suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 #  Introduction

 Full management of software updates for unattended, connected devices requires a cooperation between the update author(s) and management, distribution, policy enforcement, and auditing systems.
-This specification provides the extensions to the SUIT manifest ({{I-D.ietf-suit-manifest}}) that enable an author to coordinate with these other systems.
+This specification provides the extensions to the SUIT manifest that enable an author to coordinate with these other systems.
 These extensions enable authors to instruct devices to examine update priority, local update authorisation, update lifetime, and system properties.
 They also enable devices to report and distributors to collect Software Bill of Materials information.

-Extensions in this specification are OPTIONAL to implement and OPTIONAL to include in manifests unless otherwise designated.
+Extensions in this specification are OPTIONAL to implement and OPTIONAL to include in manifests.

 #  Conventions and Terminology

 {::boilerplate bcp14}

-Additionally, the following terminology is used throughout this document:

-* SUIT: Software Update for the Internet of Things, also the IETF working group for this proposed standard.
-While this software update mechanism is designed with the limitations and requirements of IoT devices in mind, there is no restriction preventing its use outside of IoT devices or for non-software payloads.
+This draft makes use of terminology defined in {{RFC9019}} and {{I-D.ietf-suit-manifest}}.

 # Extension Metadata

 Some additional metadata makes management of SUIT updates easier:

 * A semantic version number for the update represented by the manifest
-* Concise Software Identifiers (CoSWID), Concise Module Identifiers (CoMID), Concise Reference Integrity Manifest (CoRIM)
+* Concise Software Identifiers (CoSWID) {{RFC9393}}
 * Text descriptions of requirements
 * Text description of the current versions of components